dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

         - **Siri** - If enabled, Setup Assistant prompts for this service during activation
         - **Diagnostic Data** - If enabled, Setup Assistant prompts for this service during activation

+    Choose **Save**.
 9. To save the profile settings, select **Create** on the **Create Enrollment Profile** blade.
+The enrollment profile appears in the Apple Enrollment Program Enrollment Profiles list.

 ## Sync DEP managed devices
-Now that Intune has been assigned permission to manage your DEP devices, you can synchronize Intune with the DEP service to see your managed devices in the Intune portal.
+Now that Intune has permission to manage your DEP devices, you can synchronize Intune with the DEP service to see your managed devices in the Intune portal.

 1. In the Intune portal, choose **Device enrollment**, and then choose **Apple Enrollment**.
 2. Under **Manage Enrollment Program Settings**, select **Serial Numbers**.